DanielTakeshi/debridement-code/scripts/README.md

   - Also, `train_rf.py` (and then `train_rf_make_rf.py`) should ideally make the full pipeline work by getting the data (then training the RF) on my actual data where I correct based on my own data.
 Then `click_and_crop_v2.py` will test that with the different (but better, in my opinion) method for dealing with random forest residuals.

-- **Initial Calibration Data Gathering**: `calibrate_onearm.py` is when I do my manual stuff with the DVRK's arms, then:
+- **Initial Calibration Data Gathering**: `calibrate_onearm.py` is when I do my manual stuff with the DVRK's arms.
+Use `rotations_sandbox.py` to check which rotation to use.
+Then:

   - `check_calib_points.py` is purely debugging